TysonStanley/furniture/cran-comments.md

 ## Test environments
-* local Mac OS X, R 3.3.1
+* local Mac OS X 10.11, R 3.3.1
-* Ubuntu 12.04 (through Travis-CI)
+* Ubuntu 12.04 (through Travis-CI), R 3.3.1, R 3.2.5, R Under development
 * Win-Builder (devel and release)

 ## R CMD check results
 There were no ERRORs, WARNINGs, or NOTEs.

-This is certainly not an issue, rather an automatically produced NOTE when using Win-Builder.
+## Downstream Dependencies
+Currently, there are no downstream dependencies relating to this package.